Study Abroad: Frequently Asked Questions

 What is the dorm like?

-Each dorm is a double room with its own bathroom and internet access.
+Each dorm is a single room with its own bathroom and internet access.
 Rooms are located in the international student dorm, which houses students from all over the world.
 Dining facilities are also available on campus and are very inexpensive.

 Who is the program director?